ccmitchellusa/ibmcloud-agents/README.md

 - **🪶Lightweight 🕵️A2A-compliant** protocol support via a2a-server
 - **📦Runs on _any_ Container runtime**
 - **🧠BYOM** - Bring your own model (must support 🛠️tool calling)

+## Simple

+The ❤️heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

+- 🧠LLM connection
+- 🛠️IBMCloud MCP Server tool configuration
+- 🕵️Agent 📃instructions.

 ## Installation & Setup